Pumpkin Spice Cake

 Melt the honey and butter together in the microwave or in a small saucepan on the hob.
 Set aside to cool slightly.
 In another small bowl or jug combine the vanilla, water and eggs, set this aside.

 Add the sugar, flour, baking powder and bicarb in a large bowl, whisk to get rid of any lumps.
-Pour in the egg mixture followed by the melted butter and cream.
+Pour in the egg mixture followed by the melted butter and honey.
 Whisk everything to a smooth liquid batter, your only whisking to combine, don’t beat it, you’ll get a pancake not a cake.
 Divide the batter evenly between the two tins.
 Bake for 40 – 45 mins or until a knife inserted into the cake comes out with a few moist crumbs.
 Allow the cakes to cool completely before icing.

 For the custard cream, you’re making a very firm set creme patissiere and then folding through whipped cream.
 Start with the creme pat.
 Add the milk, half the sugar (25g) and the vanilla extract to a small, heavy bottom saucepan, stir to combine and heat on medium heat.